kmvanneste/No-Excuses-The-Budget-App/README.md

 # No-Excuses-The-Budget-App
-Keep your accounts balanced with The Budget App.
-It allows users to add expenses and deposits to their budget with or without an internet connection.
+Keep your account balanced with The Budget App.
+Users can add expenses and deposits to their budget with or without an internet connection.